Hamilton County Genealogical Society

 Introduction

-The HCGS book Hamilton County, Ohio, Church Death Records, 1811 - 1849, the five HCGS books Hamilton County, Ohio, Church Burial Records, 1850 – 1899, and our members-only online searchable database Church Deaths 1890 – 1899 contain indexes of church deaths/burials in Hamilton County, mostly in Cincinnati.
+The HCGS book Hamilton County, Ohio, Church Death Records, 1811 - 1849 and the five HCGS books Hamilton County, Ohio, Church Burial Records, 1850 – 1899 compiled by Jeffrey G. Herbert contain indexes of church deaths/burials in Hamilton County, mostly in Cincinnati.
 Many Roman Catholic church deaths/burials are also indexed and included.

 A typical index entry consists of Name (Last name, Given name), Church burial/funeral date, Death Date if given, Maiden name if given, and Age at Death if given, and Parents name if given (sometimes for children).
 Some entries also include an indicator (asterisk or Y) that the Place of Birth (POB) is given and some include the newspaper page.
 Each index record includes a reference to the source microfilm or church source.

-NOTE: These are records of church services for deaths (funerals) and are typically NOT cemetery burial records, except for some cemetery burials indexed in Church Deaths 1890-1899 (see below).
-To obtain information from these books:
+NOTE: These are records of church services for deaths (funerals) and are typically NOT cemetery burial records, except for 8,443 burials in three Catholic cemeteries in the 1890s.
+Over 146,000 records are indexed in all six volumes.

 To obtain information from the six books (1811 – 1899):